Rich Black

 ich Black is used to refer to

-a mixture containing all four of the cyan, magenta, yellow, and black (CMYK) colors.
+a mixture containing the four process colors: cyan, magenta, yellow, and black (CMYK) colors.
 This is necessary because

-no black ink is truly black, and the mixture of the four inks helps to make the black
+no black ink is truly black, and the combination of the four inks will result in a denser black,

 rich black.
 After much testing and calibration, 4over has selected the CMYK breakdown that works best